Anthony Wayne: Command of the Legion of the United States

 On December 24, 1793, Wayne dispatched a force to Ohio to establish Fort Recovery at the location of St. Clair's defeat as a base of operations.
-Friendly Native Americans helped Wayne recover a cannon that had been buried nearby by the attackers, with its redeployment at the fort.
+Friendly Native Americans helped Wayne recover a cannon that the attackers had buried nearby, with its redeployment at the fort.
 The fort became a magnet for military skirmishes in the summer of 1794, with an attack led by Miami chief Little Turtle failing after two days and resulting in Blue Jacket becoming war leader.
 In response, the British built Fort Miami to block Wayne's advance and to protect Fort Lernoult in Detroit.
 Wayne's army continued north, building strategically defensive forts ahead of the main force.
 British officer Alexander McKee provided strategic battle advice to the western confederacy beforehand.